ArnavDalmia/ArnavDalmia/README.md

 <h1 align="center">Hi there 👋, I'm Arnav Dalmia</h1>
 <h3 align="center">A upcoming and hardworking full-stack developer</h3>
 I’m Arnav Dalmia, a 2nd year student @ the University of Waterloo studying Systems Design Engineering.
 I consider myself to be a builder.
 I enjoy problem-solving and have always been passionate about creating and improving things.
-Im an aspiring full stack developper with an interest in AI/ML, Data Science, Devops, and Robotics.

 <h3 align="center">About Me</h3>
 - 🔭 I’m currently working on [SquadSyncra](https://github.com/ArnavDalmia/SquadSyncra)